ZahraArshia/Awesome-books/README.md

 ```
 this online application is adaptable with all browsers including : Chrome, Firefox , Opera , Safari and IE.

-in this app, you can add and remove books to bookShelf as admin and the users can see the list of existing books.
+in this app, you can open three different pages, one is a book list where you can find all your added books, another is an about form from where you add your books and the last is a contact form where you can find our contacts.

 ## Author1